nachocaru/xaprb.com/content/blog/2011-01-11-new-in-mk-query-digest-variance-to-mean-ratio.md

   - Method R
   - Robyn Sands
 ---
-This isn&#8217;t actually new &#8212; it has been out for a few releases.
-The [mk-query-digest][1] tool from Maatkit now outputs information about each class of queries&#8217; variance-to-mean ratio.
-The new output goes in a couple of places, including perhaps most usefully the &#8220;profile&#8221; report.
-Here&#8217;s an example from a real MySQL system:
+This isn't actually new &#8212; it has been out for a few releases.
+The [mk-query-digest][1] tool from Maatkit now outputs information about each class of queries' variance-to-mean ratio.
+The new output goes in a couple of places, including perhaps most usefully the "profile" report.
+Here's an example from a real MySQL system:

 <pre># Profile
 # Rank Query ID           Response time    Calls R/Call Apdx V/M   Item